kojiishi/explainers/text-box-trim.md

   <img src="https://camo.githubusercontent.com/5776b249db46310818b54c8627639b90b5af53effc76a307bcd95dd1c6bd4cb1/68747470733a2f2f692e696d6775722e636f6d2f36416664496e6f2e706e67">
 </p>

-Note, other typographers may prefer other "top of text".
+Note, the rules in the above picture doesn't always stand.
+The "top of text" may vary by text content or by preferences.
 Also, other writing systems may prefer other "top of text" and "bottom of text".

 ### Use case 2